Introduction to blockchain

 - For most, the easiest way to buy some cryptocurrency is through a centralized exchange service like Coinbase, Kraken, Binance, Maka.

 - Afterward, you should store your crypto in a secure wallet that you control since centralized exchanges regularly get hacked.
 For TomoChain, Pantograph Extension can help you manage your Blockchain Assets conveniently right on your browser as the app is exclusively built for the blockchain.

 No matter what people think, it’s clear that blockchain is becoming an increasingly larger part of our everyday discourse.
-It is natural that you, as an investor, are trying to learn how to invest in blockchain, like early investors in technology, such as the automobile and the Internet.
+It is natural that you are trying to learn how to make money with blockchain, like early investors in technology, such as the automobile and the Internet.